Burbank, California: Climate

 Burbank has a hot-summer Mediterranean climate (Köppen: Csa) with hot summers and mild winters.
 The highest recorded temperature was 114 °F which occurred on July 6, 2018, on September 6, 2020, and on September 5 and 6, 2024.
 The lowest recorded temperature was 22 °F on December 8, 1978, and again on January 29, 1979.
 Average annual precipitation is just over 17 inches, but is highly variable from year to year.
-Wet years (with well over 20 inches of rainfall) are generally associated with El Niño conditions, and dry years with La Niña.
+Wet years (with well over 20 in of rainfall) are generally associated with El Niño conditions, and dry years with La Niña.
 The driest water year (October to September of the next year) on record was the 2013–14 season with 5.37 in, while the wettest was 1940–41 with 41.29 in.
 The months that receive the most precipitation are February and January, respectively.
 It rarely snows in Burbank, as it is located in a Mediterranean climate zone, which typically experiences mild winters.
 However, the city has experienced snow several times, including in December 1931, January 1932, January 1949, January 1950, and February 2011.